 Offers Full HD and 4K video timelapses, where the camera records video frames and stitches them together as soon as you stop recording.
 Sadly this does not save any RAW or JPEGs.

-Do not use this with shutter speeds faster than 1/100th of a second as there are some strange warping artefacts which you can see on screen right now.
+Do not use this with shutter speeds faster than 1/100th of a second as there are some strange warping artefacts in some of the images.
+I think it has something to do with how the sensor gets read out, but I'm not sure.
 I do not recommend shooting on this mode.

 You can set a number of frames from 2 to 3600.

 The minimum interval is 2 seconds, maximum is 99 hours 59 minutes and 59 seconds.